The Aviary (2022 film): Production

 The Aviary was written and directed by Chris Cullari and Jennifer Raite in their feature film debut.
 The cult portrayed in the film was inspired by NXIVM and Theranos.

 In addition to starring in the film, Akerman also served as executive producer.

 Release

-In December 2021, Saban Films acquired distribution rights to the film.
+In December 2021, Saban Films acquired distribution rights to the film for North America, the U.K., Ireland, Australia, New Zealand, and South Africa.
 It was released on April 29, 2022.

 Reception

 On Rotten Tomatoes, The Aviary has a 63% approval rating based on 27 reviews, and an average rating of 5.7/10.
 The site's critical consensus reads, "The Aviarys adroitly assembled cast lends extra weight to an uneven depiction of how dangerous cults can be."
 On Metacritic, which assigns a weighted average rating reviews from mainstream critics, the film has a score of 57 out of 100, based on seven critics, indicating "mixed or average" reviews.